loda-lang/loda-lang.github.io/index.markdown

 layout: home
 ---

-LODA is an assembly language, a computational model and a tool for mining integer sequences.
+LODA is an assembly language, a computational model and a distributed tool for mining integer sequences.
 You can use it to generate and search programs that calculate integer sequences from the [On-Line Encyclopedia of Integer Sequences®](https://oeis.org/) (OEIS®).

 There are continuously running miners that generate [new programs every day](http://dashboard.loda-lang.org/grafana)!

 ## Getting Started

-To get an overview of the LODA language, you can take a look at its [Specification](spec).
+LODA means "Lexicographical Order Descent Assembly."
+To get an overview of the language, you can take a look at its [Specification](spec).
 It includes a reference of its operations with examples.
-You can use the [Online Editor](edit/?oeis=45){: .btn } to try it out yourself!
+You can use the [Online Editor](edit/?oeis=45){: .btn } to try it out yourself.

 <a href="https://loda-lang.org/edit/?oeis=2994"><img src="https://github.com/loda-lang/loda-lang.github.io/raw/master/loda-editor.png" width=300></a>